Anyone can contact the FHT and raise a complaint about the FHT.

 If at any time of the complaint process you would like an update, please contact the FHT Registrar by email to firstname.lastname@example.org.

-When investigating a complaint we will need to inform the FHT member involved.
-This will include the name of the person who has raised the complaint unless the complaint has been made anonymously.
-The contact details of this person will be removed from any documents we send.
+When investigating a complaint we will need to inform the individual involved.
+This will include the name of the person who has raised the complaint unless the complainant has requested that their details are withheld.
+The contact details of this person will be removed from any documents we share.
 All information shared between these parties involved, must be treated strictly private and confidential.